Hurrah, it’s Friday!

 Even if you’re not too sure about gojis on their own (I’m not!) they really are yummy here, trust me on this one!
 The Raw Chocolate Co’s Chocolate-covered Goji Berries are also pretty delicious.

-These cookies are made from all good-for-you ingredients, are gluten-free, and can be either raw or baked!
+These Chocolate-Orange-Goji Cookies are made from all good-for-you ingredients, are gluten-free, and can be either raw or baked!
 They have a lovely chewy texture, rich chocolatey taste with fruity undercurrents from the orange and gojis.
 I know you’re going to love them!

-Roll balls of dough with your fingers (approx 1 heaping T each), flatten into a cookie shape and place on your prepared baking sheet about 2” apart.
+- Roll balls of dough with your fingers (approx 1 heaping Tbsp each), flatten into a cookie shape and place on your prepared baking sheet about 2” apart.

 *Note: For no-bake cookies, omit the baking soda and, either roll into balls and refrigerate or press into a container, refrigerate, and cut into squares.